3db/3db/docs_src/usage/quickstart.rst

 This page will display the results as a large .json string.

-To view the results using the full dashboard, simply paste the URL of the page displaying the .json string into the top of the page: https://3db.github.io/dashboard/.
-Below are examples of rendered images that you will get!
+To view the results using the full dashboard, simply paste the URL of the page displaying the .json string into the top of this page: https://3db.github.io/dashboard/.
+Below are examples of rendered images that you will see in the dashboard!

 .. thumbnail:: /_static/dashboard_example.png
     :width: 700
     :group: background

-You can also read the .json log file into ``pandas``, and analyze the results, e.g.:
+You can also read the .json log file into ``pandas``, and analyze the results.
+For example, you can run the following python script, which is also in the demo repository:

 .. tabs::